Dogecat0/blog/source/_posts/AI LLM/rewrite-sec-filing-analysis.md

   - Aperilex
 ---

-## The Problem: A Reality Check

 I knew this would come at some point as I was developing the SEC Analysis Project.
 Last weekend I started to refactor the codebase for better code quality check and planned the roadmap for better architecture and security.
 Instead of applying band-aid fixes, I decided today on a complete rewrite—but this time, of course, not alone.

 <!-- more -->

-## The Solution: Partnering with Claude Code
+## The Solution to the Problem: Partnering with Claude Code

 I have been following news about Claude Code for some time and the model Opus 4 seems like a game-changer for AI-assisted development especially for architecture.
 I decided to leverage its capabilities for my rewrite project also as an initial trial for its 90 pounds per month subscription to test if how well it will pay off.